Boleto de Entrada

-Boleto De Entrada, (English: Entrance Ticket) is the second studio album of Latin Grammy winner, singer-songwriter Kany García.
+Boleto De Entrada, (English: Entrance Ticket) is the second studio album recorded by Latin Grammy winner, Puerto Rican-American singer-songwriter Kany García.
 It reached the top 10 of the album charts in both the United States Latin charts and #1 in Puerto Rico.
-The album was released on November 6, 2009, and produced by García and Andrés Castro, Sony BMG.
-On September 8, 2010, Boleto De Entrada received a nomination for the 2010 Latin Grammy Awards in the category of "Best Female Pop Vocal Album".
+The album witch released by Sony Music Latin on September 22, 2009 (see 2009 in music).
+The album witch produced by himself and co-produced by Andrés Castro and Rubén Leyva.
+On Wednesday, September 8, 2010, Boleto De Entrada received a nomination for the 2010 Latin Grammy Awards in the category of "Best Female Pop Vocal Album".
 This was García's second nomination in this category, she previously won in this category in 2008.
-Boleto De Entrada was nominated for a Grammy Award for Best Latin Pop Album.
+Boleto De Entrada was nominated for a Grammy Award for Best Latin Pop Album in the 53rd Annual Grammy Awards held on Sunday, February 13, 2011.

 Album information

 After a successful year, García entered the recording studio to record her second album.
 García described the album as more "pop, rock and soft ballads".
 García collaborated with Tego Calderón on the song "El Feo".
 With the duet, García explained that the song is ska and rock and is based on the history of a beautiful girl who falls in love with an ugly man.